-The importance of the knowledge of investment processes and financial securities has risen over the last decades as the importance of financial industry has increased and individuals have been given more responsibility to invest their pension contributions.
-Topics discussed in the course include financial markets, portfolio theory, financial instruments, market efficiency, behavioural finance, portfolio performance evaluation and international diversification.
+The importance of the knowledge of investment processes and financial securities has risen over the last decades as the importance of the financial industry has increased and individuals have been given more responsibility to invest their pension contributions.
+In recent years the importance of considering Environmental, Social and Governance issues regarding investments has increased.
+Topics discussed in the course include financial markets, portfolio theory, financial instruments, market efficiency, behavioural finance, portfolio performance evaluation international diversification and principles for responsible investments.
 The course provides an increased understanding of financial instruments, portfolio management, investor psychology and investment processes.
 The course consists of lectures, seminars, tutorials, and a portfolio management project.